Will Gluck: Life and career

 He directed the remake of Annie (2014), filmed in New York City.
 It starred Quvenzhané Wallis, Jamie Foxx, Cameron Diaz, Rose Byrne, and Bobby Cannavale.
 It was produced by Gluck, Will Smith, James Lassiter, and Jay-Z. It grossed over $139 million worldwide.

 He co-created, directed, and produced Michael J. Fox's 2013-2014 return to TV.
 The Michael J. Fox Show launched to critical acclaim and a first week audience of 16 million people.
+NBC officially canceled the show on May 10, 2014, after one season.

-In June 2017, Gluck and his Olive Bridge Entertainment production company reupped its film deal with Sony Pictures Entertainment encompassing Columbia Pictures and signed a new television deal with Entertainment One.
-They are currently in production of Woke for Hulu, Encore! for Disney+, an untitled adult animated show for Netflix, Sneakerheads for Netflix, along with a slate of other development.
+Gluck and his Olive Bridge Entertainment production company are based at Sony Pictures Entertainment encompassing Columbia Pictures and at wiip for television.
+Their past productions include Woke for Hulu, Encore! for Disney+, Chicago Party Aunt and Sneakerheads for Netflix, along with a slate of other development.

 Gluck's following film, Peter Rabbit, was released on February 9, 2018.
 It stars Rose Byrne, Domhnall Gleeson, and the voices of James Corden, Margot Robbie, Daisy Ridley, Elizabeth Debicki, and Sia.
 It became his most successful film financially to date grossing over $351 million worldwide.

-His latest movie Peter Rabbit 2: The Runaway was scheduled to be released around the world in March, but was postponed due to the COVID-19 pandemic.
-It was subsequently released around the world on June 11, 2021.
+After the success of Peter Rabbit, he co-wrote, directed, and produced its sequel Peter Rabbit 2: The Runaway.
+It was scheduled to be released around the world in February 2020, but was postponed due to the COVID-19 pandemic.
+It was subsequently released around the world on June 11, 2021, and earned over $150 million at the box office.

+His latest film, Anyone but You, which he co-wrote, directed, and produced, was released on December 22, 2023.
+It stars Sydney Sweeney, Glen Powell, Alexandra Shipp, GaTa, Dermot Mulroney, Hadley Robinson, Rachel Griffiths, Darren Barnet, Michelle Hurd, Bryan Brown, Charlee Fraser, and Joe Davidson.
+It grossed over $240 million worldwide.